rodalbuyeh/gpim452-2025-fa/syllabus.md

 ### Assumed knowledge
 This class is an advanced data-intensive elective.
 We assume the following:
 * Completion of QM I and II or equivalent.
-* Understanding of basic mathematical concepts and notation such as percent change, exponents and exponentiation, logarithms, summation ($\sum$).
+* Understanding of basic mathematical concepts and notation such as percent change, exponents and exponentiation, logarithms, summation.
 Familiarity with linear algebra and differential calculus will be helpful but not assumed.
 * Understanding of basic statistical concepts such as probability, frequency, and sampling distributions; central tendency (mean, median, mode); variation (variance, standard deviation, quantile); and conditional probability.
 * Familiarity with linear regression, its calculation and interpretation.
 * Familiarity with basic statistical graphics (histogram, scatterplot).